Entrepreneurship & Closely-Held Enterprises - WILL BE OFFERED AGAIN IN SUMMER 2019

-The Entrepreneurship and Closely-Held Business MBA Emphasis and Certificate prepares students to lead in entrepreneurial settings and firms where ownership is closely held.
+The Entrepreneurship and Closely-Held Enterprises MBA Emphasis and Certificate prepares students to lead in entrepreneurial settings and firms where ownership is closely held.
 The entrepreneurial spirit is essential for the successful launch of a new venture and in each generation.
 Job creation, creativity, and innovation abound in new ventures and closely held firms.
 The emphasis/certificate provides practical skills for managing and analyzing entrepreneurial and closely held firms.
 This includes exploration of new venture planning and development, strategic planning in the closely held firm, best practices from entrepreneurial and closely held firms in the Pacific Northwest, and the dynamics of working with family and friends.
 Students also learn additional transferable skills in facilitation and consultation.

 This certificate is open to anyone who has educational or employment experience in management or small business.